speechbrain/speechbrain/speechbrain/YAML.md

 Note that we've used a simple mapping to demonstrate the scalar nodes.
 A mapping is a set of `key: value` pairs, defined so that the key can be used to easily retrieve the corresponding value.
-In addition to the format above, mappings can also be specified in a similar manner as JSON:
+In addition to the format above, mappings can also be specified in a similar manner to JSON:

 ```yaml
 {foo: 1, bar: 2.5, baz: "abc"}